 April 2026 changes

-More employment law changes are expected in April 2026.
+More employment law changes will happen in April 2026.

 Paternity leave and unpaid parental leave

-- paternity leave is expected to become a 'day one right', allowing someone to give notice of leave from the first day of employment – currently someone must have worked for their employer for 26 weeks
+- paternity leave will become a 'day one right', allowing someone to give notice of leave from the first day of employment – currently someone must have worked for their employer for 26 weeks

-- ordinary parental leave is also expected to become a day one right – currently someone must have worked for their employer for 1 year to be eligible
+- ordinary parental leave will also become a day one right – currently someone must have worked for their employer for 1 year to be eligible

-- the restriction on taking paternity leave after shared parental leave is likely to be removed
+- the restriction on taking paternity leave after shared parental leave will be removed

 Sick pay